jruizvar/cnn-model/README.md

 # Energy Regression

+The goal is to train a regression model that minimizes the experimental errors associated with the energy reconstruction in the CMS electromagnetic calorimeter.

 The results shown below correspond to the sample `eplus_Ele-Eta0PhiPiOver2-Energy20to100_V2.npy`.

 ![](notebooks/gen_energy.png)

 ## Baseline

 The root mean squared error [RMSE](python/custom_estimator.py#L58) measures the discrepancy between the reconstructed energy and the truth value.
 An initial baseline is the following:

 - RMSE = 0.171

 ![](notebooks/reco_vs_gen_energy.png)

-The goal is to train a regression model that minimizes the RSME.

 ## Model Evaluation
-According to the [RMSE](python/custom_estimator.py#L58) the convolutional model seems to be the best option.
+Our results demonstrate the good performance of a convolutional model at minimizing the [RMSE](python/custom_estimator.py#L58).

 <table>
   <tr>